MayankMaloo192/MayankMaloo192/README.md

 - 👋 Hi, I’m @MayankMaloo192
 - 🌱 I am learning front-end web developement.
-I’m strongly profiecient in data stuctures and algorithms.
+I’m strongly proficient in data stuctures and algorithms.
 - 📫 You can communicate with me at my mail address mayankmaloo3@gmail.com

 <!---